RichRick/elmuertos-game/README.md

 # elmuertos-game

-the new game made by El Muerto which currently has no game
+the new game made by El Muerte which currently has no game